 The appearance of mold varies.
-Colors include white, gray, black, green, brown, as well as others.
-The texture can be velvety, cottony, leathery, or granular.
+Colors include white, gray, black, green, brown and others.
+The texture can be velvety, cottony, leathery or granular.
 Damaged areas might appear stained or discolored.
 If you smell a musty odor, but can't see mold, assume it's there.
 For example, mold can grow hidden inside a building's ventilation system.

 Most mold remediation is a do-it-yourself job.
 However, some situations need professional intervention.
 Mold remediation professionals are trained to locate mold and identify moisture sources.
 They have specialized tools and equipment, such as moisture meters, scoping cameras, and infrared cameras.
-Consult a professional in the following instances:
+Consult a professional:

-- Health concerns: Hire a professional if you're unable to do the job due to a health risk.
-People at risk include children and elderly individuals, individuals with respiratory conditions such as asthma or allergies, and individuals who may have a weakened immune system from chemotherapy, organ transplant, or HIV/AIDS.
+- When you have health concerns and are unable to do the job due to a health risk.
+People at risk include children and elderly individuals, those with respiratory conditions such as asthma or allergies and those who may have a weakened immune system from chemotherapy, organ transplant or HIV/AIDS.

-- Unknown source of mold/moisture: A professional can locate mold if there's a musty odor without visible signs.
+- For an unknown source of mold/moisture.
+A professional can locate mold if there's a musty odor without visible signs.
 Professionals are also trained to discover sources of the moisture fostering mold.

-- Extensive damage: If the area is less than ten square feet, you can usually complete the job yourself.
+- When there's extensive damage.
+If the area is less than 10 square feet, you can usually complete the job yourself.
 Otherwise, you'll likely need a team of professionals who can quickly address the problem.

-- Hazardous materials: A house built before 1980 might have floor and ceiling tiles containing asbestos, as well as lead paint.
+- When hazardous materials are involved.
+A house built before 1980 might have floor and ceiling tiles containing asbestos, as well as lead paint.
 These building materials are known health hazards, and a certified contractor is trained to safely remove them.

-- Structural damage: Extensive water damage can cause problems that need to be addressed by a building contractor or structural engineer.
+- To deal with structural damage.
+Extensive water damage can cause problems that need to be addressed by a building contractor or structural engineer.

 Approach this like any other major home project.
 Obtain quotes that outline the scope and cost of the work.
-Ask about past experience, training, and certifications.
-These people will work in your home, so hire someone you trust and can freely discuss questions and concerns.
+Ask about past experience, training and certifications.
+These people will work in your home, so hire someone you trust with whom you can freely discuss questions and concerns.

 Always address the source of water or moisture first; otherwise, mold will continue to grow.
-Here are stome tips for controlling moisture:
+To control moisture:

-- If rainwater is entering a home, clean or install gutters to divert water.
+- Clean or install gutters to divert water if rainwater is entering a home.
 Make sure the landscape elevation slopes away from the house.

 - Install and use a sump pump if you have ongoing basement moisture issues.

-- Reduce condensation in high-humidity rooms, such as a basement, bathrooms, and the kitchen.
+- Reduce condensation in high-humidity rooms, such as the basement, bathrooms and kitchen.
 Run exhaust fans that are ducted to the exterior of the home.
 Run a bathroom fan for at least 30 minutes after showering or bathing.